sisinflab-swot/cowl/docs/api/io/reading.rst

 .. doxygenstruct:: CowlManager

-.. _parsers:
+.. _readers:

-Parsers
+Readers
 =======

-Cowl can attempt ontology deserialization via multiple parsers.
-You can control which parser is used in a number of ways:
+Cowl can attempt ontology deserialization via multiple readers.
+You can control which reader is used in a number of ways:

-- **At compile-time:** parsers included in the compiled library can be selected by toggling ``COWL_PARSER_*`` CMake variables.
-Built-in parsers are exposed through ``cowl_parser_*_get()`` functions.
+- **At compile-time:** readers included in the compiled library can be selected by toggling ``COWL_READER_*`` CMake variables.
+Built-in readers are exposed through ``cowl_reader_*_get()`` functions.
-- **At run-time, globally:** you can set the default parser by calling `cowl_api_set_parser()`.
+- **At run-time, globally:** you can set the default reader by calling `cowl_api_set_reader()`.
-- **At run-time, locally:** you can specify which parser you want `CowlManager` to use via `CowlManager::cowl_manager_set_parser()`.
+- **At run-time, locally:** you can specify which reader you want `CowlManager` to use via `CowlManager::cowl_manager_set_reader()`.

-You can integrate additional parsers by providing suitably populated `CowlParser` instances.
+You can integrate additional readers by providing suitably populated `CowlReader` instances.
-When implementing one, use the provided `CowlEditor` instance for common parser tasks, such as ontology population and error handling.
-Refer to the built-in parsers if you need guidance.
+When implementing one, use the provided `CowlEditor` instance for common reader tasks, such as ontology population and error handling.
+Refer to the built-in readers if you need guidance.

-.. doxygenstruct:: CowlParser
+.. doxygenstruct:: CowlReader
 .. doxygenstruct:: CowlEditor

 .. _import: